The entire manual is available for download in PDF format.

 6.10 Form of Hearing

 The Registrar or the Appeal Commissioner assigned to the appeal will determine whether it proceeds by oral hearing or written submission.
+Requests for oral hearings for appeals which have been with the Tribunal for more than twelve months are less likely to be granted as reliability of testimony generally decreases with distance from events.
 Factors that may be considered include:

 Once the form of hearing has been determined, the Tribunal will notify the participants regarding: the form; scheduling; deadlines; and preliminary matters.
 Once an Appeal Commissioner is assigned an appeal, they can overrule the initial decision of the Registrar regarding form of hearing.